binshops/laravel-blog/README.md

 There is a built in captcha (anti spam comment) system built in, which will be easy for you to replace with your own implementation.

   Please see [this Captcha docs](https://webdevetc.com/laravel/packages/blogetc-blog-system-for-your-laravel-app/help-documentation/laravel-blog-package-blogetc#captcha) for  more details.

-## TODO

-This is a list of features or things that I want to eventually get round to adding

-- Better UI for uploading images/viewing uploaded images
-- Link uploaded images to blog post.
-At the moment they are not related.
-- Allow users to remove a featured image from a blog post.
-- Option to use HTMLPurifier to sanatise output.
-- Better options for assigning post authors (currently it just assigns the currently logged in user).
-However, if site has 10,000+ users do we really want an UI interface for this?
-The alternative is to add something like a a is_admin field to the `users` table and only show admin users.
-- Possibly add tags (we already have categories) but I am not sure how useful they really are, given that we already have categories.
-- Pagination for comments on view single post?
-At the moment we limit it to a high number (default in config is 5000).
-- RSS feed: shows from full (stripped tags) ->html of blog post (although has a setTextLimit() on it) - need to trim this, and if it uses custom view files then it should render that (without html).
-- Email notification to admin when new comment is added
-- RSS to use generate_introduction() for its contents.

 ## Recent changes: